This Is Why Your Shower Drain Smells (Plus, How to Clean It)

 If the smell coming from the drain isn't musty, the problem could be soap scum.
 An easy solution is to simply clean your drain with boiling water.
 If this issue reoccurs, treat with boiling water weekly.

-If the odor coming from your drain smells like sulfur, you likely have a dry P-trap.
+If you have a sulfur odor coming from your drain, you likely have a dry P-trap.
 A P-trap is a P-shaped pipe designed to prevent sewer gas from entering your home by trapping a little bit of water.
 To check, shine a flashlight down the drain.
 If you see water, your P-trap isn't dry and it may be a good idea to call a plumber.

 Cleaning Hair From the Shower Drain

 Trapped hair is a major cause of shower drain clogs and odors, but it is preventable.
 Try brushing your hair out before washing it in the shower.
 This will remove any loose, tangled, or excess hair that would otherwise clog the drain.

 Assess your shower drain situation.
 If you have an open drain hole without any kind of cover (the kind you plug a stopper in), you may want to consider buying a shower drain hair catcher ($12; amazon.com).

 Even if you don't have an uncovered drain hole, you may want to replace your current drain cover with this device because it easily prevents hair clog problems in the long term.